Home > KY > Covington > Education, Careers & Opportunity > Smart Starts: Northern Kentucky Schools Offer Top-Rated Programs

 Full STEAM Ahead

-The region offers a number of innovative education initiatives focused around STEM and STEAM learning, too, including the Ignite Institute, a STEAM-focused education center in Erlanger that opened in a former Toyota R&D facility.
-The institute focuses on project-based learning experiences to deliver skills in science, technology, engineering, arts and mathematics.
-Jerry Gels, Ignite Institute co-principal, says the school was founded to address the region’s workforce development needs.
+The region offers a number of innovative education initiatives focused around STEM and STEAM (science, technology, engineering, arts and mathematics) learning, including the Ignite Institute, a STEAM-focused high school in Erlanger that opened in a former Toyota R&D facility.

 Array ( )